 - The DC protected rights assets are invested in line with the strategy utilised for the DB assets.
-Therefore the DC default fund differs significantly from alternative products as it includes matching assets required as part of the DB investment strategy. - The default funds of the comparison products have a higher allocation to growth assets in the years before their automatic lifestyle de-risking commences.
-This contributes to the improved performance of the alternative funds reviewed. - The turbulence experienced in the Gilt Markets following the September 2022 mini budget has impacted the scheme performance figures.
+Therefore the DC default fund differs significantly from alternative products as it includes matching assets required as part of the DB investment strategy. - The default funds of the comparison products typically have a higher allocation to growth assets in the years before their automatic lifestyle de-risking commences.
+This contributes to the improved performance of the alternative funds reviewed. - The turbulence experienced in the Gilt Markets following the September 2022 mini budget has impacted the scheme performance figures over 3 and 5 year periods.
 The comparator funds used were not subject to the same level of resulting volatility and this is reflected in the analysis.